ngallo/pic-prototyping/README.md

-# PIC Specification
+# PIC Prototype Protocol

-This repository contains the spec for the PIC (Provenance Identity Continuity for Distributed Execution Systems) protocol.
+This repository contains the prototype protocol for PIC (Provenance Identity Continuity for Distributed Execution Systems).